|Grant Program:||Effective Instruction|

 The Effective Instruction topic supports research on strategies for improving instruction in ways that promote student learning and achievement.

-Through this topic, the Institute is interested in identifying and understanding (1) the specific knowledge and skills a K-12 teacher must possess to promote student learning; (2) effective approaches to assess teacher knowledge and skills; (3) strategies to help teachers acquire the knowledge and skills they need to improve classroom instruction; and (4) effective programs and policies for teacher recruitment, retention, certification, and evaluation that lead to the promotion of student learning.
-The Effective Teachers topic encourages researchers to employ methodologies from a variety of disciplines, such as industrial-organizational psychology and cognitive science, to identify the micro-level and context-specific teaching behaviors linked to student outcomes.
+Through this topic, the Institute is interested in identifying and understanding (1) the specific knowledge and skills a teacher must possess to promote student learning and achievement; (2) effective approaches to assess teacher knowledge and skills; (3) strategies to help teachers acquire the knowledge and skills they need to improve classroom instruction; and (4) effective programs and policies for teacher recruitment, retention, certification, and evaluation that lead to the promotion of student learning and achievement.
+The Effective Instruction topic encourages researchers to employ methodologies from a variety of disciplines, such as industrial-organizational psychology and cognitive science, to identify the micro-level and context-specific teaching behaviors linked to student outcomes.

-The long-term outcome of this research will be an array of instructional practices, programs (e.g., professional development interventions), assessments, and policies (e.g., recruitment, retention, and teacher evaluation) that have been demonstrated to be effective for improving and assessing teaching and teachers in ways that are linked to improvement in student achievement.
+The long-term outcome of this research will be an array of instructional practices, programs (e.g., professional development interventions), assessments, and policies (e.g., recruitment, retention, and teacher evaluation) that have been demonstrated to be effective for improving and assessing instruction and teachers in ways that are linked to improvement in student outcomes.

 In FY 2003, IES funded research on teaching and teachers through two topic areas, specifically Teacher Quality: Reading and Writing and for Math and Science) began in FY 2003.
 In FY 2012, the Institute established the Effective Teachers and Effective Teaching topic as the primary topic for K-12 teaching research.
 In FY 2020, the topic name was changed to Effective Instruction to further emphasize the role of observable teacher actions in shaping student outcomes as well as to include research on postsecondary and adult education instruction, which has been and continues to be supported through other topic areas, such as Postsecondary and Adult Education.